Sunday, December 13, 2009

 Mary Frances (Wright) Earp,

-in which she tells about thefamily's arrival in Indian Territory,
+in which she tells about the

 in 1892.
 If someone had the time